aaryavsaini25/Python-class-exercise.py/README.md

-# These are some simple python excercises😃
+# These are some simple python exercises😃